grafana/alloy/docs/sources/collect/logs-in-kubernetes.md

 }

 // loki.process receives log entries from other Loki components, applies one or more processing stages,
-// and forwards the results to the list of receivers in the component’s arguments. loki.process "pod_logs" {
+// and forwards the results to the list of receivers in the component's arguments. loki.process "pod_logs" {
   stage.static_labels {
       values = {